poncellat/poncellat.github.io/content/Blog/k8s/k8s-horizontal-pod-autoscaling-hpa.md

 replicaset.apps/php-apache-7495ff8f5b   1         1         1       4m29s
 ```

-To check if the sample appilication is working, as this service is of type clusterIP, we can either expose the service as nodeport so that it is accessible from host machine, or we can ssh into the cluster and access via the cluster-ip.
+To check if the sample application is working, as this service is of type Cluster-IP, we can either expose the service as NodePort so that it is accessible from the host machine, or we can ssh into the cluster and access via the Cluster-IP.

 ### Testing Application Method 1 (optional)

-Expose the service php-apache to a new service of type Nodeport so that it will accessible from your local machine and outside of kubernetes cluster.
-You can now access the app from local machine using the ip address of cluster followed the port exposed in NodePort.
+Expose the service php-apache to a new service of type Nodeport so that it will be accessible from your local machine and outside of the Kubernetes cluster.
+You can now access the app from the local machine using the IP address of the cluster followed by the port exposed in NodePort.

 ```
 $ kubectl expose service php-apache --port=80 --target-port=80 --name=php-apache-np --type=NodePort